-- 1 kg of butternut pumpkin (butternut squash), peeled and deseeded and cut into wedges
+- 1 kg butternut pumpkin aka butternut squash—peeled, deseeded, and cut into wedges

 - sea salt and freshly cracked black pepper to taste

-- Return the pot to the hot plate and add the cream and stir through and simmer for 2 to 3 minutes.
+- Return the pot to the hot plate and add the cream.
+Stir through and simmer for 2 to 3 minutes.